Table of Contents:

 What will Black Friday look like this year?
-In this article we take a look at the recent market research conducted by Red Points to identify new ecommerce trends ahead of the world’s biggest shopping event of the year.
+In this article, we take a look at the recent market research conducted by Red Points to identify new ecommerce trends ahead of the world’s biggest shopping event of the year.

-In September 2020, Red Points conducted a survey among 1,000 U.S. shoppers to uncover new spending trends ahead of the upcoming holiday season.
+Recently, Red Points conducted a survey among 1,000 U.S. shoppers to uncover new spending trends ahead of the upcoming holiday season.

 People flooding into stores and arguing over cheap TVs will be scenes of the past this year.
 Reports predict that up to 30% of global retail sales will be made through digital channels this upcoming holiday season.
-However in the post-COVID-19 era, the challenge for brands will be to capture consumers’ attention online.
+However, in the post-COVID-19 era, the challenge for brands will be to capture consumers’ attention online.

 Further digging into consumers’ spending decisions, 65% of consumers are likely to spend more on Black Friday online shopping this year, with a predicted average of $289 per respondent.